Philipp3108/GhostTag/README.md

 ---

-## Screenshots
+## Screenshot

-Here are some screenshots of the application:
+Here is a screenshot of the application:

 ![Screenshot 1](screenshot.png)